Make sure you run tings & don’t let tings run you!

 Time Management Tips Which Helped Me

 Having a busy schedule is something each of us is all too familiar with.
-Do you ever look at someone doing the absolute most and wonder “how on earth are you fitting all of that into the same 24 hours as me?!” and end up feeling completely overwhelmed with it all?
+Do you ever look at someone doing the absolute most and wonder “how on earth are you fitting all of that into the same 24 hours as me?!” and then end up feeling completely overwhelmed with it all?

 Whether it was that I was turning up late to appointments, that I was late in delivering work or completing tasks beyond the deadline, I was constantly being run by my diary and I couldn’t keep up.
 Being late and delivering work late was one thing, but the guilt that came with it was a completely different aspect which I struggled with the most.
 When you are a small business owner you come into contact with every person in your business including customers, other business contacts and if you are lucky enough to have them, other team members.
 It's not a huge faceless corporation whereby if you let someone down, you could get away with not seeing them, or not interacting with them for a few weeks, giving you enough time for the guilt to wear off.
 When you are in a small business how you interact and engage with others is very real and so letting people down, is not something that happens lightly without any pangs of guilt.
 I knew I needed to get on top of my work but I just couldn’t seem to figure out how to do it.